 Who leads the trips?

-All field trips are led by experienced naturalists.
-Our volunteers have walked the paths before and are prepared to answer your questions about the landscape, birds, plants or wildlife.
-If you’re interested in leading a trip, learn more about our volunteer opportunities.
+The field trips are led by volunteers with a passion for nature and for sharing their enthusiasm and knowledge with others.
+Our volunteers have walked the paths before and will try to encourage your interest in natural history.
+If you are interested in leading a trip, learn more about our volunteer opportunities.

 What if the weather is questionable?